 Yes.
-Variations within row and columnheads and the presentation of data can be adjusted to ensure that non-text items (e.g., tables, figures, photos) appear in the correct position and fit the given space.
+The rows and columns and overall presentation of data can be adjusted to ensure that tables, figures, graphs and pictures appear in the correct position and fit the given space.

 5. What does it cost for the editing?

 Fees are estimated from the total word count.
 Approx. $25 per 1,000 words.
 For examples, see the Fees page.

 6. How long does it take for the editing?

 For most papers, the turn-around time is within 24-48 hours.
 Longer reports or theses will take several days.

 7. What's the best way to have a large document edited?

 Usually in sections (a few chapters at a time).
 Feel free to send a sample.

 8. How do I pay for the service?

 Payments are made in advance.
-For large projects, partial payments are acceptable.
+For large projects, partial payments by installment are recommended.
 Online methods, like PayPal, are preferred.
 Credit cards are processed by PayPal.
 Email transfer or direct bank deposit is also acceptable.